reemkhaleed/cv-filter-system/README.md

-# cv-filter-system
+# CV Filter System (Keyword-Based)

-Automated CV filtering system written in Python.
-The script extracts text from PDF, DOCX, and TXT files, checks for predefined keywords, and automatically sorts CVs into "match" and "do_not_match" folders.
+This Python script automatically filters CV files based on keywords.
+It extracts text from PDFs, DOCX documents, and TXT files, checks for target keywords, and then sorts the CVs into two folders:

+- `match/` → CV contains at least one keyword
+- `do_not_match/` → CV does not contain any keywords

+It also supports importing a LinkedIn applicant ZIP file automatically.

+---

+## 🔍 Features
+- Reads **PDF**, **DOCX**, and **TXT** CVs.
+- Automatically extracts text.
+- Keyword-based filtering (Python, Excel, Machine Learning, etc.).
+- Creates output folders automatically.
+- Supports LinkedIn applicant export ZIP files.
+- Clean and fast filtering — works with large batches of CVs.

+---
+pip install -r requirements.txt